hpsfoundation/foundation/charter.md

-Cloud Native Computing Foundation (“CNCF”) Charter
+High Performance Computing Foundation ("HPSF") Charter

 The Linux Foundation

-Effective Nov 6 2015 / Updated September 14 2023
+Effective May 12, 2024 / Updated May 12, 2024

 #### 1. Mission of the Cloud Native Computing Foundation.

-The Foundation’s mission is to make cloud native computing ubiquitous.
-The CNCF Cloud Native Definition v1.0 says:

-Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
-Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.

-These techniques enable loosely coupled systems that are resilient, manageable, and observable.
-Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.
+HPSF's mission is to build, promote, and advance a portable core software stack for HPC by increasing adoption, lowering barriers to contribution, and supporting development efforts.

+HPC software empowers organizations to run large-scale computational applications on conventional and accelerated systems of any size.
+From laptops, to HPC clusters, to clouds.
+HPSF aims to make accelerated computing ubiquitous, and its software components enable systems that can run portably across accelerated architectures with good performance.

-The Cloud Native Computing Foundation seeks to drive adoption of this paradigm by fostering and sustaining an ecosystem of open source, vendor-neutral projects.
-We democratize state-of-the-art patterns to make these innovations accessible for everyone.
+HPSF seeks to drive adoption of HPC software by fostering and sustaining an ecosystem of open source, vendor-neutral projects.
+We democratize state-of-the-art packages to make them widely known in and outside of traditional HPC communities.

-#### 2. Role of the CNCF.
+#### 2. Role of the HPSF.

 The CNCF will serve a role in the open source community responsible for: